-Returning to the text for the purpose of his linguistic analysis revealed to Rachel another virtue of the written text, and that is the possibility of recognizing behaviors that were familiar to her while also illuminating aspects that were unfamiliar, such as the obsessive ritual.
+In her linguistic analysis Rachel exposed another virtue of the written text, and that is the possibility of recognizing behaviors that were familiar to her while also illuminating aspects that were unfamiliar, such as the obsessive ritual.
 A reverse process also occurred.
 From self-acquaintance arose insights as to linguistic-stylistic choices.
-For example, the writing “I”'' that is closely connected to animals, is the one that led Rachel to use metaphors related to the animal world.
+For example, the 'self' that is closely connected to animals, is the one that led Rachel to use metaphors related to the animal world.

-The cohesion in Rachel’s presentation of her writing “I”'' was also strengthened by the graphic description she gave when inviting Author A to visit her Facebook profile.
-Rachel explained:

-You can go to my Facebook and see my study as the background.
-This choice says that I love my study, it’s a part of me.
-Research is a meaningful and powerful element in the definition of my identity.
-You can see there the contrast between the study and the image of me in sunglasses seated in a lawn chair (with a cup of coffee)—a picture taken in the North of Italy: it combines work, on the one hand, with the yearning for a vacation without burdens or responsibility, without a framework… removed and disconnected from daily reality, on the other hand.
-I didn’t think about any of these things when I created this representation.
-I think about it now and am already answering your question.

-The cover photo and the profile picture chosen for the Facebook profile complete Rachel’s personal narrative—they are coherent with the content of the text and its language, and together reflect dominant streaks in her personal identity.
+The cohesion in Rachel’s presentation of her 'self' was also strengthened by the graphic description she gave when inviting Author A to visit her Facebook profile (see at the beginnig of this chap).
+The cover photo and the profile picture chosen for the Facebook profile, it complete Rachel’s personal narrative—they are coherent with the content of the text and its language, and together reflect dominant streaks in her personal identity.
 Thus, Rachel’s narrative was, in fact, presented in the study on three levels: content, language, and graphic description.
-It attempted to show how the linguistic means and graphic documentation serve the subjective aspect of the story and how they help to construct feelings and thoughts and present the 'I' in a cohesive way.
+It attempted to show how the linguistic means and graphic documentation serve the subjective aspect of the story and how they help to construct feelings and thoughts and present the 'self' in a cohesive way.
 As a result, it seems that the use of three-dimensional analysis to examine the degree of coherence between content and related media allows the self-study researcher to determine the degree of their own credibility as a writer.
-Furthermore, concerning the issue of the academic writer and her writing environment in Rachel’s research, one can glean insights in this regard not only from the visible layer that indicates the symbiosis created during writing between the writer and the still environment that surrounds her, as well as the interactions with her family and pets, but also from the implied emotions engendered during and following the writing activity.
-Thus, in the reflection section,'' the experience of writing is depicted as an act accompanied by an 'inner smile,' while the environment is depicted as a 'warm bubble wrap.'
+Furthermore, concerning the issue of the academic writer and her writing environment in Rachel’s research, one can glean insights in this regard not only from the visible layer that indicates the symbiosis created during writing between the writer and the still environment that surrounds her, as well as the interactions with her family and pets, but also from the implied emotions engendered during and following the writing activity, as Rachel mentioned in the text: 'In answer to your question about how I felt while writing: I felt an inner smile settle on my face and a warm bubble wrap around me'.
+The experience of writing is depicted as an act accompanied by an 'inner smile,' while the environment is depicted as a 'warm bubble wrap.'
 This leads to the conclusion that, paradoxically, the busy, demanding, noisy, and distraction-heavy writing space described in the text is ostensibly the warm bubble that allows the writer to go inward, into the intimate, smiling, private self.